Density theorems for $\text{GL}_n$ via Rankin-Selberg $L$-functions: Families of Rankin--Selberg L -functions

 \end{lemma}

 \begin{remark} Condition $(i)$ in \cref{lem:rs-convexity} will ultimately be relevant for our estimates at the finite places, while condition $(ii)$ will be relevant for the infinite place.
-Intuitively, ignoring the smooth weights, there are two relevant operations that one can apply to a sum of coefficients of an $L$-function, with Dirichlet series $L(s) = \sum_{m = 1}^\infty a(m) m^{-s}$ in $\Re\, s > 1$ and analytic conductor $\mfC$.
-One is to bound it in terms of values of $L(s)$ near the $1$-line, which in our case gives
+Intuitively, ignoring the smooth weights, there are two relevant operations that one can apply to a sum of coefficients of an $L$-function, with Dirichlet series $L(s) = \sum_{m = 1}^\infty a(m) m^{-s}$ in $\Re\, s > 1$ and conductor $\mfC$.
+One is to bound it in terms of values of $L(s)$ near the $1$-line, which gives a bound of the shape (informally)